HakanOZDABAK/Spring-Blog-App/README.md

 # Created Random Social Media App BackEnd

-This project was created with Spring-Boot
+This project was created with Spring-Boot.
+Layered Arch was used for this BackEnd

 ## Libraries that I Used